SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 5. Choose a name
 6. For supported account types, choose what fits with the type of application your doing. [about them here](https://learn.microsoft.com/en-us/security/zero-trust/develop/identity-supported-account-types)
 7. For redirect url put http://localhost and then click register
+8. In Microsoft Entra -> applications -> app registrations choose your app
+9. Go to API permissions
+10. Click add a permission -> Microsoft Graph -> Application permissions and look for Files.Read.All and Sites.Read.All
+11. Click grant admin consent.

 #### App Configuration